 Step 5: Develop a Prototype:

-You can develop a low-fidelity prototype and a high-fidelity prototype that completely depends on the budget you have for the app development.
+You can develop low-fidelity and high-fidelity prototypes that depend entirely on your budget for app development.
 Low-fidelity prototypes are time-saving and less expensive as compared to high-fidelity prototypes.

-You can read more about prototyping in our blog curated with our expert's help.
-I am sure that it will help you in grasping more about prototyping and the role of user-interface elements.
-With slight tweaks and upgrades, you are all set to develop your app idea's final product.
+You can read more about prototyping in our blog curated with our expert’s help.
+I am sure that it will help you grasp more about prototyping and the role of user-interface elements.
+With slight tweaks and upgrades, you are all set to develop your app idea’s final product.

 Step 6: Passing the project over to the developers:

 Once you have concluded the steps mentioned above and validated your business idea, it is time to proceed with the app development cycle.
-You can handover the final version of the prototyping and give it to the developers for the back-end development.
-They will evaluate the design and add on their suggestions (if any).
+You can hand over the final version of the prototyping and give it to the developers for the back-end development.
+They will evaluate the design and add their suggestions (if any).

 Irrespective of the device, Android application development needs to follow the material design guidelines released by Google for UI/UX design.
-The reason being, all the android apps developed using Material design should look consistent.
+Because all the android apps developed using Material design should look consistent.

 The entire design is elegant and representable.
 You can find the Material design plugin available with the software you choose to develop your app.